The security aspects of DiGA and DiPA digital health apps on prescription

 Certifications required for DiGA

 From April 1, 2022, proof of an “information security management system (ISMS) in accordance with ISO 27001 must be submitted.
-From January 1, 2023, a certificate from the BSI must prove that the data security requirements are met.
-From April 1, 2023, data protection requirements will also have to be met.

 How to keep digital health apps safe in the long term?